tlienart/GPlot.jl/docs/src/man/hist-bar.md

 | `"prob"` or `"probability"`     |
 | `"none"`   |  count divided by the overall number of entries  |

-If you want to adjust a pdf plot on top of a histogram, `pdf` is usually the scaling you will want.
+If you want to adjust a pdf plot on top of a histogram, `pdf` is usually the scaling you will want to use.
+For instance:

 ```julia